liuminzhao/job_slides/index.md

 ---

-## Method
-### Fully Bayesian Quantile Regression Specification with Mixture of Polya Tree Priors
+## Fully Bayesian Quantile Regression with Mixture of Polya Tree Priors

 The full Bayesian specification of quantile regression is given as follows,